Thorold Theunissen, PhD

 Research interests

 Embryonic stem cells (ESCs) have the ability to self-renew indefinitely while maintaining the capacity to differentiate into all cell types found in the body.
 Due to these unique properties, ESCs have become a versatile tool in wide-ranging biomedical applications, from disease modeling to toxicology testing to clinical trials.
 In addition, the discovery of induced pluripotent stem cells (iPSCs) provides new possibilities to model complex genetic disorders and a source of autologous cells for transplantation.
-However, major challenges must be overcome before human ESCs and iPSCs can be used in a realistic way in regenerative medicine.
-The main challenge is that current human ESCs and iPSCs do not resemble the ground state “naive” pluripotent cells found in the blastocyst, but instead are more similar to “primed” precursors that arise after the embryo has implanted.
+However, studies over the past decade have indicated that conventional human ESCs and iPSCs do not resemble the ground state “naive” pluripotent cells found in the blastocyst, but instead are more similar to “primed” precursors that arise after the embryo has implanted.
 The naive state is signified by an unrestricted developmental potential, whereas the primed state displays repressive chromatin features and lineage priming.
+We have pioneered approaches to reprogram primed human pluripotent stem cells (hPSCs) into a naïve state that shares defining transcriptional and epigenetic properties with pluripotent cells in human pre-implantation embryos.
+We also discovered that naïve hPSCs have a remarkable potential for extraembryonic differentiation, which can be leveraged to generate in vitro models of human placental development and stem-cell-based embryo models.
+Our current research is focused on three key areas:

 Education and Professional Experience